-SHSND oversees the State Museum at the North Dakota Heritage Center, the Pembina State Museum, and 55 historic sites located throughout the state.
+The SHSND oversees 60 state museums & historic sites located throughout the state.
 The North Dakota Heritage Center has been our headquarters since 1981.

-By providing meaningful opportunities for people of all ages and walks of life to link the past and present, our goal is history for everyone.
+By providing meaningful opportunities for people of all ages and walks of life to link the past and present, our goal is to provide history for everyone.

 - In the State Archives, the public, students, and scholars have access to our vast collection of resources.

-- Our public programs promote a better understanding of the state’s rich heritage.
+- Our public programs and publications promote a better understanding of the state’s rich heritage.

 - We assist individuals and organizations with preserving and interpreting their collections.

 - We provide teaching and resource materials through our North Dakota Studies program.